Flights to India and Pakistan disrupted for second day as nuclear powers trade fire | The National

 Flight schedules to India, Pakistan and the South Asia region were disrupted for a second day on Thursday as the two nuclear powers traded drone and missile fire in an alarming escalation.

-Pakistan's airspace was closed on Thursday morning, with operations at airports in Lahore, the southern port city of Karachi, and the northeastern city of Sialkot off until midday at least.
+Pakistan's airspace was closed on Thursday morning, with operations at airports in Lahore, the southern port city of Karachi and the north-eastern city of Sialkot off until noon at least.
 A number of India airports remain affected.

 On Thursday, a drone, reportedly Indian, struck a building in Lahore, Pakistan's second-most populous city.